APPLICATION DUE DATE:

 Eligibility: Applicants must be US citizens or permanent residents; seniors, graduate students, or young professionals who will not be age 30 by June 20th of the year they enter the program; have engaged in any major discipline of study except Asian Studies (minors and some Asian-language courses are eligible); limited experience of Asia through travel --must have spent less than an accumulated total of 18 weeks in one or more Luce Scholars placement countries in Asia since graduating from high school; a record of high academic achievement (GPA of 3.7 or higher is highly recommended); outstanding leadership ability; and clearly defined career interests with evidence of potential for professional accomplishments.
 They should also possess personal qualities such as flexibility, adaptability, creativity, humility, openness to new ideas, and sensitivity to cultural differences, and physical health that will not restrict them from working in a foreign environment.

 How to apply

 Seniors and alumni must apply through the Amherst campus process, which includes receiving guidance from the Office of Fellowships on essays and other materials; and requesting recommendation letters to be submitted all by the internal deadline.
 All candidates then are interviewed by the campus Committee on Student Fellowships, who will decided whom to endorse as Amherst College nominees to the Luce Foundation.
-Endorsed candidates will have a brief period to revise their application materials as advised, and request that recommenders send hard copies of letters to the Office.
-The Director of Fellowships will send the complete application in hard copy to the Luce Foundation by the national deadline.
+Endorsed candidates will have a brief period to revise their application materials as advised within the Luce application portal.
+The Director of Fellowships will upload an endorsement letter to the application in the portal, and submit the application by the national deadline.
 Endorsement: Amherst may endorse three candidates.